odoo/documentation/getting_started/documentation.rst

     :align: center

-Fill in the sign-in or sign-up screens and you will get your first Odoo database ready to be used. **Don't be afraid of messing up the data**, it's very easy to duplicate your database, clean it or start a new one.
+Fill in the sign-in or sign-up screens and you will get your first Odoo database ready to be used.

 In order to familiarize yourself with the user interface, take a few minutes to create records: *products, customers, opportunities or